Accused in minor girl's rape, murder found dead on rail track; suspected suicide: Telangana Police | Law-Order

 - India

-The incident happened two days after Telangana Labour Minister Ch Malla Reddy had said that the accused in the case would be caught and that there should be an ''encounter'' against him.
+The incident happened two days after Telangana Labour Minister Ch Malla Reddy had on September 14 said that the accused in the case would be caught and that there should be an ''encounter'' against him.
+Family members of the accused claimed he might have been killed.

-''It (the incident) is terrible.
-There should be an incident against him (accused).
-He will definitely be caught.
-(We) will do encounter.
-There is no question of leaving him, Malla Reddy had told reporters on Tuesday.

-The girl was allegedly raped and murdered in a neighbouring house at Saidabad here on the evening of September 9.

 Police after being informed, reached the spot and after verification established the identity of the deceased, based on the tattoos on his hands and some other marks to be that of the accused wanted in the case of rape and murder of the minor girl, the Commissioner said.